-Known locally as Monkey Hill, there are around 1,800 of the animals within the park who are thought to be descendants of pets released by their owners in the 1920s.
-There are signs telling you not to feed or aggravate the macaques who have been known to attack humans if provoked.
+Known locally as Monkey Hill, there are around 1,800 of them within the park who are thought to be descendants of pets released by their owners in the 1920s.
+There are signs telling you not to feed or aggravate the macaques that have been known to attack humans if provoked.

 Walking or driving through the park is a bit like being on safari –